Helping The Hurt Attorney Blog

 1. Make Sure Everyone Is Okay

-This is, without question, the most important thing you need to do after an accident.
+Without question, the most important thing you need to do after an accident is to determine if anyone involved needs emergency assistance.

-Before you do anything else, make sure everyone is okay.
+Before you do anything else, make sure emergency personnel have been notified if someone has been seriously injured.

-This includes any passengers you had with you, everyone in the other driver's car, and any pedestrians that might be involved.
+This includes any passengers you had with you, everyone in the other driver's car, and any pedestrians who might have been involved.

-Even if someone doesn't appear to be injured, but they seem "out of it," get medical attention immediately.
-That could be a sign of a brain injury.
+Even if someone doesn't appear to be injured but seems "out of it," contacting emergency officials right away could be life-saving, especially if they have sustained a brain injury.

 It's important to remember that not all injuries are visible.
-Internal injuries can be life-threatening and every second waiting to get help can make things worse.
+Internal injuries can be life-threatening, and every second waiting to get emergency care can make things worse.

 2. Get Medical Attention